AxellH/tdrs/README.md

 Every component (`C`) is connected to the `TDRS` service using a [ZeroMQ](http://zeromq.org) [`ZMQ_SUB` socket](http://api.zeromq.org/4-0:zmq-socket#toc10).
 Additionally, each component eventually connects to the `TDRS` service using a dedicated [`ZMQ_REQ` socket](http://api.zeromq.org/4-0:zmq-socket#toc4).
 This connection allows each component to submit an event that gets broadcasted to all subscribed components, **including itself**.
 By its very nature, the publisher/subscriber-pattern does not allow for the subscribers to directly return a result to the component triggering the event.
 Therefor, this architecture expects components to react to each other using only events (instead of direct communication), pushing the whole infrastructure-design into a more micro-service-oriented direction.

 ## Frequentely asked questions

+### Is there a client implementation?

+Yes, check out the [TDRS Node.js reference implementation](http://github.com/weltraumco/tdrs-node).

 ### Do I require to have Consul/ZooKeeper/you-name-it running, in order to use service discovery?